RedisLabs/redislabs-docs/content/rc/security/admin-console-security/multi-factor-authentication.md

 ---

 To reduce the chances of unauthorized access to the Redis Cloud Admin Console, each user can enable MFA to require an authentication code at login.
-The account owner can also enable MFA enforcement for all users in the account so that users cannot log in without MFA.
+The account owner can also enable MFA enforcement for all users in the account so that users cannot log in without MFA.<!--more-->

 When MFA is enabled, users must enter their username, password, and an authentication code.
 MFA requires a phone that can receive these authentication codes over text messages.